Visualizing ranking data is one of the strategies you can use to make your data stories persuasive.

 ChartExpo is an incredibly intuitive Excel add-in you can easily install in your Excel without watching hours of YouTube tutorials.

-In the coming section, we’ll take you through how to visualize data using the Likert Scale Chart in Excel using the ChartExpo add-in.
+In the coming section, we’ll take you through how to visualize the 4-Point Likert Scale Chart Data using the ChartExpo add-in.

 You don’t want to miss this!